 - 1. On a site immediately adjoining a critical area; - 2.
-A distance equal to or less than the required critical area buffer or zoning and building setback requirements; - A distance equal to or less than one-half mile (2,640 feet) from a bald eagle's nest; - A distance equal to or less than 300 feet upland from a stream, wetlandor water body; - 5.
+A distance equal to or less than the required critical area buffer or zoningand building setback requirements; - 3.
+A distance equal to or less than one-half mile (2,640 feet) from a bald eagle's nest; - 4.
+A distance equal to or less than 300 feet upland from a stream, wetland or water body; - 5.
 Bordering or within the floodway, floodplain, or channel migration zone; or - 6.
 A distance equal to or less than 200 feet from a critical aquifer recharge area.

-Agriculture or agricultural activities - Agricultural uses and practices including, but not limited to, producing, breeding, or increasing agricultural products; rotating and changing agricultural crops; allowing land used for agricultural activities to lie fallow (plowed and tilled, but left unseeded); allowing land used for agricultural activities to lie dormant as a result of adverse agricultural market conditions; allowing land used for agricultural activities to lie dormant because the land is enrolled in a local, state, or federal conservation program, or the land is subject to a conservation easement; conducting agricultural operations; maintaining, repairing, and replacing agricultural equipment; maintaining, repairing, and replacing agricultural facilities, provided that the replacement facility is no closer to the shoreline than the original facility; and maintaining agricultural lands under production or cultivation.
+Agriculture or agricultural activities - Agricultural uses and practices including, but not limited to, producing, breeding, or increasing agricultural products; rotating and changing agricultural crops; allowing land used for agricultural activities to lie fallow (plowed and tilled, but left unseeded); allowing land used for agricultural activities to lie dormant as a result of adverse agricultural market conditions; allowing land used for agricultural activities to lie dormant as the land is enrolled in a local, state, or federal conservation program, or the land is subject to a conservation easement; conducting agricultural operations; maintaining, repairing, and replacing agricultural equipment; maintaining, repairing, and replacing agricultural facility; and maintaining agricultural lands under production or cultivation.